In this guide we share the absolute best hostels in Granada, Spain and a few more important things you HAVE to prepare.

 But all is not lost!

-Remember: neither of them are technically a party hostel.
+Remember: this isn’t technically a party hostel.

 Enjoy the organised activities and then continue the good times in nearby bars and nightlife.
 Sorted.